shamim1258/Shamim/Technology/Python/libraries.md

       -  ABC
       -  ABCMeta
       -  abstractmethod
+   -  keyword
+      -  kwlist : To get all python reserved keywords
+      -  iskeyword : To check if given string is python reserved keyword or not

 ## Packages
 -  Package is directory with __init__.py file and other python files where name of directory is package name.